bjh21/mal/impls/apl/README.md

 Look up 'foo' in hm (assuming it's present):
 ↑((⊂'foo')≡¨hm[;1])/hm[;2]

+Environments have to be mutable, so their data are held in global variables.
+In a variable (or function) an environment is represented by an array containing its name and the names of its outer environments in order.
+Environments can never appear where any other type of Mal object can appear, so the fact that they look like lists of strings is not a problem.

+The data part of an environment is a global variable containing a hash-map.

 ## Libraries

 I think the APL model is that you use )COPY to import from a library